 Online office hours provide a forum for students to ask their own questions, but they can also be used to supplement instruction in more intentional ways.
 For instance, you might incorporate brief structured lessons at the beginning of an open-ended study session.
-While it is important not to artificially limit the flexibility of online instruction, it’s perfectly appropriate to require students to participate in some regularly scheduled synchronous (real-time) online sessions provided these are clearly identified as part of the course requirements outlined in the course syllabus.
+While it is important not to artificially limit the flexibility of online instruction, you might require students to meet online at times mutually convenient for themselves and you.
+For example, you could require students to participate in some regularly scheduled synchronous (real-time) online sessions provided these are made known to students at the time of registration and clearly identified as part of the course requirements outlined in the course syllabus.

 One way to be sure that your online course includes regular and substantive interaction is to have a colleague observe the course and then provide you with detailed, constructive feedback.
 If you are serious about collecting feedback, consider asking more than one person to observe.
 Ask a trusted colleague in your department and someone from outside your department or division.
 This will help you gain perspective both disciplinary experts and non-experts.
 If possible, ask for the observation to extend over a period of a week or more, while the course is in session, to ensure your observers have a chance to see the full range of interactions you facilitate in the course.